-Most of our members get "Extra Help" from Medicare to pay for their prescription drug plan costs.
-If you get "Extra Help," the Medicare Coverage Gap Discount Program does not apply to you.
-If you get "Extra Help," you already have coverage for your prescription drug costs during the coverage gap.
+No. If you get "Extra Help," you already get coverage for your prescription drug costs during the coverage gap.

 What if you don't get a discount, and you think you should have?

 If you think that you have reached the coverage gap and did not get a discount when you paid for your brand name drug, you should review your next Part D Explanation of Benefits (Part D EOB) notice.
 If the discount doesn't appear on your Part D Explanation of Benefits, you should contact us to make sure that your prescription records are correct and up-to-date.
 If we don't agree that you are owed a discount, you can appeal.
 You can get help filing an appeal from your State Health Insurance Assistance Program (SHIP) (telephone numbers are in Section 3 of this Chapter) or by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.